git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMk3.md

 The faders control the values selected by their mode: Device parameters, volume, send 1/2 and the 4 custom modes.
 The master fader always controls the volume of the master track.
 The buttons below the faders selects or arms record of a track depending on the Arm/Select button state.
 Selecting an already selected group track toggles its' expanded state.
+Keep the **Undo** button pressed and press one of the buttons to delete the track.

 ## Preferences Settings